 One more thing, strength training for seniors greatly reduces the risk of falling.
 Three of my friends in the neighborhood have fallen in the last 6 months.

-Check out the photos below of Bryan and me at the gym at the end of this post.
+Check out the photos of Bryan and me at the gym at the end of this post.

 You might be interested in the free 21-day exercise challenge called the Magic Pill.
 A great book about exercise is Younger Next Year.
 See Resources for information on this book and other references.
 Or, read about a great exercise program in my neighborhood called Fit for Christ or follow them on Facebook.